THE NATIONAL ENDOWMENT FOR THE ARTS

 Visit the national The Poetry Out Loud Web site for extensive information on the program at a national level as well as online anthologies of poems and poetry recitations by well-known actors and poets.

 Poetry Out Loud materials will be sent to high schools when they respond and register.
 Participating schools will run the program through early winter.
 (The program requires only two or three weeks of class time.)
-The Ohio final competition will be held March 16, 2013 in Columbus OH, in the Matesich Theatre at Ohio Dominican University.
+The Ohio final competition will be held March 2014 in Columbus, OH.

 MATERIALS & TRAINING